WordPress/Documentation-Issue-Tracker/.github/ISSUE_TEMPLATE/doc-issue-fix.md

 ---
 name: Fix Doc Issue Report
-about: Report an issue in the exisiting WordPress documentation and help us improve the documentation.
+about: Report an issue in the existing WordPress documentation and help us improve the documentation.
 labels: tracking issue, needs triage
 ---
 <!--